chimera-linux/cports/Packaging.md

 are at `install` phase, and all namespaces will be unshared (including network namespace) unless we're at `fetch`.

-If run during the `install` phase, the command will be run masquerading as the `root` user.
+If run during the `install` phase (or during the `check` phase when `checkroot` is enabled in `options`), the command will be run masquerading as the `root` user.
 This affects all things that use this API, e.g. `make` invocations.
 This behavior is to better accommodate various build systems.

 Usage: